grahampugh/jamf-upload/README.md

-    -h, --help           show help message and exit --replace            overwrite an existing uploaded package (experimental) --curl               use curl instead of requests (experimental) --url URL            the Jamf Pro Server URL --user USER          a user with the rights to upload a package --timeout TIMEOUT    set timeout in seconds for HTTP request for problematic packages
+    -h, --help           show help message and exit --replace            overwrite an existing uploaded package (experimental) --curl               use curl instead of requests (experimental) --direct             use direct upload to JCDS (experimental, will not work if JCDS is not primary distribution point) --chunksize CHUNKSIZE
-    --password PASSWORD  password of the user with the rights to upload a package
+                         set chunk size in megabytes (for direct method only) --url URL            the Jamf Pro Server URL --user USER          a user with the rights to upload a package --password PASSWORD  password of the user with the rights to upload a package
+    --timeout TIMEOUT    set timeout in seconds for HTTP request for problematic packages
+    --share SHARE        Path to an SMB FileShare Distribution Point, in the form smb://server/mountpoint
+    --shareuser SHAREUSER
+                         a user with the rights to upload a package to the SMB FileShare Distribution Point
+    --sharepass SHAREPASS
-    --category CATEGORY  a category to assign to the package (experimental) --prefs PREFS        full path to an AutoPkg prefs file containing JSS URL, API_USERNAME and API_PASSWORD, for example an AutoPkg
+                         password of the user with the rights to upload a package to the SMB FileShare Distribution Point --category CATEGORY  a category to assign to the package (experimental) --prefs PREFS        full path to an AutoPkg prefs file containing JSS URL, API_USERNAME and API_PASSWORD, for example an AutoPkg